santiagoss01/santiagoss01/README.md

       <b>
         Hi!
       <br>
-        I'm Santiago, a visual content designer with passion for the world of coding.
+        I'm Santiago, a product manager with passion for the world of coding.
       </b>
       <br>
         <image src="https://readme-typing-svg.herokuapp.com?font=Iosevka&size=16&color=6791c9&center=true&width=410&height=45&lines=The+revolution+will+be+codified.">